knupel/bunabet-site-en-cours/medias/markdown_content/en/en_home.md

 subtitle: "SHOP and COFEE-SHOP"
 categorie: "home"
 message: "Welcome home to drink a good coffee.
 And if drink a good coffee is good for you.
 It's good for us"
+misc_a: "Listen the Buna Bet Sound"
-misc: "Follow the link to order your coffee on Café 366 web site"
+misc_b: "0rder your coffee pack Café 366"
+misc_c: "Café 366, It's also a 366-day trip around the world"
 lang: "en"
 ---
 # Lorem Ipsum